context-hub/docs/docs/mcp-server.md

 understand your project's context.
 It acts as an intermediary that provides real-time, structured information about your codebase to AI models, enabling more accurate and contextually relevant assistance.

-Context Generator now supports the MCP protocol, allowing Claude to seamlessly access your project's contexts, and documentation without requiring manual context uploads.
+**CTX** now supports the MCP protocol, allowing Claude to seamlessly access your project's contexts, and documentation without requiring manual context uploads.

 ## How integration works

-When you connect Claude to Context Generator via MCP:
+When you connect Claude to **CTX** via MCP:

 1. Claude can request specific context about your project directly through the MCP protocol
-2. Context Generator processes these requests by accessing your codebase based on your `context.yaml`
+2. **CTX** processes these requests by accessing your codebase based on your `context.yaml`
 3. Relevant code, documentation, and structural information is formatted and returned to Claude
 4. Claude uses this rich context to provide more accurate, project-aware responses